 Figure 1: Map of Tillabery Region Showing sampling sites

 Sample Collection: A total of 18 dried fish samples were randomly collected from wholesale markets across the six districts of Tillabery region (Fillingue, Ouallam, Tera, Kollo, Say, and Tillabéry).
-From each district, three samples were obtained to ensure representativeness.
+From each district, three samples were obtained to ensure the Accuracy.
 The fish samples were carefully packaged separately in sterile ziplock bags, placed in ice packs, and transported under chilled conditions to the Microbiology Laboratory of the Federal University of Technology, Minna, for subsequent analysis.

 Proximate analysis: The proximate composition of the dried fish samples was determined following the standard methods of the Association of Official Analytical Chemists (AOAC, 2005), Siddiky et al. (2017), Tawali et al. (2018), Gutema and Hailemichael, (2021) and El Hosry et al. (2023).
 The parameters analysed included moisture, ash, crude protein, crude fat and crude fibre.